Chef Marcus Samuelsson celebrates the variety of Black food

 Readers will learn how wide and rich the food rooted in Africa can be, from the use of venison to pine nut chutney to roti.
 They'll learn that benne seeds are a delicious alternative to sesame seeds and make a vinaigrette sing.

-“Whether this is your first experience making African-inspired dishes or you’re familiar with them, my hope is this book will spark an interest — or continue one — and you’ll want to learn more about the people redefining and celebrating this cuisine,” Endolyn said.
+"Whether this is your first experience making African-inspired dishes or you're familiar with them, my hope is this book will spark an interest — or continue one — and you'll want to learn more about the people redefining and celebrating this cuisine," said Endolyn.

 (0) comments